OsmanKAYI/full-stack-roadmap/git/super.useful.20.git.commands.md

 ## 11.git log

-### Shows the commit history for the currently active branch.
+### Shows the commit history for the currently active branch

 - git log

-### Shows the commits on branchA that are not on branchB.
+### Shows the commits on branchA that are not on branchB

 - git log branchB..branchA